eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 An (honest) Attestation Provider can mitigate Relying Party linkability mitigated partly or fully by the following two measures:

 1. Ensuring that all attestation unique elements discussed in section 2.1 are unique across all attestations issued by the Attestation Provider (and not only per attestation).
 This can be achieved, for example, by ensuring that salt values and attestation identifiers are pseudo-random numbers generated by a cryptographically secure pseudo-random number generator (CSPRNG).

 2. Limiting the number of times a Wallet Unit may present a single attestation.

-Regarding the second point above: An Attestation Provider can employ and possibly combine at least four different methods to achieve this:
+Regarding the second point above: An Attestation Provider can employ and possibly combine Regarding the second point above: An Attestation Provider can employ and possibly combine at least four different methods to achieve this:

 - Method A: Once-only attestations,
+- Method A: Once-only attestations,

 - Method B: Limited-time attestations,
+- Method B: Limited-time attestations,

 - Method C: Rotating batches of attestations,
+- Method C: Rotating batches of attestations,

+- Method D: Per-Relying Party attestations.
 - Method D: Per-Relying Party attestations.

 These methods are discussed in the next sections of this chapter.
 Based on these discussions and an inventory of the opinion of Member States,